-Inmates Hurl Stones in Rare Riot at Prison in Rwandan Capital
+Inmates hurl stones in rare riot at prison in Rwandan capital

-KIGALI (Reuters) – Inmates protesting living conditions at Gasabo prison in the Rwandan capital of Kigali hurled stones over the prison's walls on …
+KIGALI, April 3 (Reuters) – Inmates protesting living conditions at Gasabo prison in the Rwandan capital of Kigali hurled stones over the prison's walls …

 Tracing Rwanda's highs and lows as it moves beyond history's shadow